jewettaij/visfd/doc/doc_filter_mrc.md

 (Note: This behavior is identical to the behavior of the "*-watershed*" argument when used together with the "*-minima-threshold*" argument.)

-*If the "-connect" argument is used together with the "-planar" argument,* (which is typically used for membrane detection), then it means that additional, *more stringent* criteria will be used to distinguish nearby thin, curved membrane-like objects from eachother.
+*If the "-connect" argument is used together with the "-surface" argument,* (which is typically used for membrane detection), then it means that additional, *more stringent* criteria will be used to distinguish nearby thin, curved membrane-like objects from eachother.